Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

-where $\bm{F_{s,i}} \in \mathbb{R}^3$ is the spring force from leg $i$, $\bm{\hat{l}_{i}}$ is the unit vector along the leg in support $i$, and $\bm{g} = ^{\intercal} \in \mathbb{R}^3$ is the gravity acceleration vector.
-As in~\cite{liu2015dynamic}, when leg $i$ is in swing, it is assumed that the massless swing leg does not affect the dynamics of the system.
-Moreover, it is assumed that the swing leg's touchdown leg length is equal to the rest length $l_{0}$.
-In \ac{DS}, the motion of the system is governed by the dynamics
+As in~\cite{liu2015dynamic}, it is assumed that the swing leg and the corresponding foot mass do not affect the dynamics of the system.
+Moreover, it is assumed that the swing leg's touchdown leg length is equal to the rest length $l_{0}$, while the vertical position and velocity of its foot mass are zero.
+In \ac{DS}, the motion of the system is governed by the dynamics where $\bm{F_{s,A}}$ and $\bm{F_{s,B}}$ are the spring forces from leg $A$ and $B$, respectively.